Leadership Bios

 Zeke McCullen, IV is a fourth-generation farmer from Clinton who grew up farming with his father and grandfather.
 He owns/operates McCullen Livestock LLC, which consists of 16 finishing floors and a 700 cow-calf operation.
 In addition, Zeke grows, harvests and bales hay for his cows and markets any excess hay.
 He also manages his family’s swine operation that includes 18 finishing floors on contract with Prestage Farms, Inc. Zeke and his wife, Natalie, are parents to two young sons, Hugh and Holt.
 One of Zeke’s major life goals is working very hard each day with the hope of instilling an appreciation and love of farming in his children.

-- Elected to a 3-year term to represent District 4 in 2021.
-(Now District 3)
+• Elected to a 3-year term in 2021.

 Wesley Mewborn